 The phone takes roughly an hour and a half to charge from empty to full at 25W, though we expect most users will charge it overnight.
 That was with the fastest-charging cables we have at home, but because a charger isn’t included in the box, you’ll have to use whatever plug you already have or decide to buy.

 While the Samsung Galaxy S21 FE’s screen characteristics are similar to those of its brothers, it is a good medium ground in terms of size.
 Despite a few minor differences, the Galaxy S21 FE’s photography capabilities are nearly identical to those of its main-series siblings.
-With a slim frame and light weight, the Samsung Galaxy S21 FE is a fantastic alternative if you don’t want a big handset.
+With a slim frame and lightweight, the Samsung Galaxy S21 FE is a fantastic alternative if you don’t want a big handset.

-In most regards, the Samsung Galaxy S21 is a superior phone than its FE sibling, so if you can get it at a lower price, go for it.
+In most regards, the Samsung Galaxy S21 is a superior phone to its FE sibling, so if you can get it at a lower price, go for it.
 You could also wait for the S22, which should be arriving soon.
 The FE’s 25W powering isn’t particularly swift, especially when the gadget takes well over an hour to fully power up, and there are plenty of better options if you need quick charging periods.
 The Samsung Galaxy S21 FE is also a bit pricey.

-Also checkout: The New Oppo Find N: First Foldable by the Chinese Giant
+Also check out: The New Oppo Find N: First Foldable by the Chinese Giant